h2non/nar/README.md

 Following options can be declared in your application `package.json` as properties members of the `archive` object

-Packages dependencies names will be taken from `package.json`

 #### dependencies
 Type: `boolean`
 Default: `true`

-Include runtime dependencies in the archive
+Include runtime dependencies in the archive, loaded from `package.json`

 #### devDependencies
 Type: `boolean`
 Default: `false`

-Include development dependencies in the archive
+Include development dependencies in the archive, loaded from `package.json`

 #### peerDependencies
 Type: `boolean`
 Default: `true`

-Include peer dependencies in the archive
+Include peer dependencies in the archive, loaded from `package.json`

 #### globalDependencies
 Type: `array`